material-components/material-components-web/packages/mdc-checkbox/README.md

 ### Accessibility

 Material Design spec advises that touch targets should be at least 48 x 48 px.
-To meet this requirement, add the following to your checkbox:
+To meet this requirement, add the `mdc-checkbox--touch` class to your checkbox as follows:

 ```html
 <span>